andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 For further details, see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.10/authentication/managing-security-context-constraints.html#scc-prioritization_configuring-internal-oauth).

-When deploying a pod, you can check which SCC it is actually running with:
+When deploying a pod, you can check which SCC it is actually running with using the following command:
 ~~~
 oc get pods -o custom-columns="NAME:.metadata.name,SCC:.metadata.annotations.openshift\.io/scc"
 ~~~